metamn/use-api/README.md

 1. Setup the call
 2. Do the call
-3. Parse the results: the data received will follow the shape of the setup
+3. Parse the results with some smart, API specific helpers

 ```js
 // with `use-api` REST API calls become simple again